abhistranger/Interpreter-for-Subset-of-sml-using-ML-Lex-and-ML-Yacc/README.md

 ```bash
 getType (it,[]);
 ```
-Note: if you have stored the parseFile return in some variable the pass the variable in place of it.
+Note: if you have stored the parseFile return in some variable then pass the variable in place of it.

 # For evaluating:
 ```bash